mpeshev/DX-Out-Of-Date/readme.txt

 Not without some small plugin modifications.
 However, the `clean` skin adds no styles at all, which means that you could easily style the `.out-of-date` class in the frontend in your custom theme stylesheet.

+= Why would I need that plugin? =

+If you write tutorials or articles related to products/services in a given state, updating them could affect the validity of your resources.
+A good example is one of the resources that led to building the plugin - [Brandon's blog](http://www.brandonsavage.net/making-life-better-with-the-spl-autoloader/), with his custom approach for marking tutorials as outdated.

 == Screenshots ==